gp86041/myprojects/project1.md

 ### Section 7.
 Interpreting results.

 In out first plot (top plot in the figure above).
-What is very very interesting here is that you can see that the correlation shift both in the x and y axises.
-On the x axis, we see the before dam section has stronger correlation around 100 days, after dam section has has stronger correlation around 200 days.
-On y axis, maximum correlation is about 0.5 for before dam section, maximum correlation is about 0.2 for after dam section.
+What is very very interesting here is that you can see that the correlation shifts both in the x and y axises.
+On the x-axis, we see the before dam section has stronger correlation around 100 days, after dam section has a stronger correlation around 200 days.
+On y-axis, maximum correlation is about 0.5 for before dam section, maximum correlation is about 0.2 for after dam section.

-Which mean that by constructing the Mount Morris Dam, peakflow/flooding at Rochester, NY is much less associated with the cumulative rainfall.
-Peakflow has stronger correlation with a much delayed cumulative rainfall, from approximately 100 days (p<0.05, from bottom plot, **p<0.05 means it is statically significant**) to 200 days (p<0.05, from bottom plot), and the magnitude of this association is reduced as well.
+Which mean that by constructing the Mount Morris Dam, peak flow/flooding at Rochester, NY is much less associated with the cumulative rainfall.
+Peak flow has a stronger correlation with a much delayed cumulative rainfall, from approximately 100 days (p<0.05, from bottom plot, **p<0.05 means it is statically significant**) to 200 days (p<0.05, from bottom plot), and the magnitude of this association is reduced as well.

-All in all, this means Mount Morris Dam has successfully delayed the rainfall-induced peakflow/flood to arrive at Rochester, NY from approximately 100 days (p<0.05) to 200 days (p<0.05).
-This give more time for rainfall generated flow to make itself downstream and thus reduce the chance of flooding.
+All in all, this means Mount Morris Dam has successfully delayed the rainfall-induced peak flow/flood to arrive at Rochester, NY from approximately 100 days (p<0.05) to 200 days (p<0.05).
+The dam gives more time for rainfall generated flow to make itself downstream and thus reduce the chance of flooding.
 Brilliant!

-### Mean and Variance Changes in Flow
+### Mean and Variance Changes in Flow Alone (Bonus)

-More to come....
+Another way of analyzing the flow at Rochester is through comparing the flows before and after the dam constructions.

+Let's start by using plotting a box plot:

+Anova is famously known for comparing two treatment values.
+We can use it here to compare how does the construction of a dam (as a factor of treatment) change river peak flow at Rochester, NY.

+We can use the following code to do this:

 ---
----
 [Back to Main Page](https://gp86041.github.io/gepuprojects.github.io/)

+2
+2
+2
+2

+2

+2

+2
+2
+2
+2
+2

+2